 with dementia.
 You may also find her wild dancing; foraging plants for gastronomic delectation or caring for her bees.
 Rosie’s poetry has been published by Glasgow Review of Books, Poetry

 Scotland, Open Mouse, Fairacre Press and featured in Word on the Streets magazine and short-listed by Imprint Book Festival.
-Rosie has also contributed to LONELY,
+Rosie has also contributed to EROS, THE

 RUTH M EDWARDS

 Ruth is an Australian educator and writer, who is exploring short story writing after having written two short novels for children and published a well-received non-fiction book, Challenge and Choice, which describes the culture of Anglican schools in Australia.
 Ruth has also contributed chapters to several other educational books.
 She has taught language and literature at secondary level, worked in school marketing and promotional journalism and for several years was employed by the Senate of the Parliament of Australia in administration and editing.
 Currently she works as an educational consultant.
 She and her husband have four adult sons whose varied activities contribute to her inspiration.
 Her interests include bushwalking and travelling.
 Ruth is a member of the ACT (Australian Capital Territory) Writers Centre.
 Ruth has contributed to HAPPY.

 Sameer Qamar, a Bahraini national, is a member of the biggest writer’s group in his native Bahrain, The Bahrain Writers' Circle, most notably as an active member of its sister group The Second Circle which deals exclusively with poetry.
 Sameer has a body of work which consists of well over three dozen poetic works, covering a wide gamete of topics, from something as simple as a lazy morning commute to something as controversial and complex as critiquing the popular cultural zeitgeist of the day.
 Sameer has publicly performed his works on several occasions in his native Bahrain, most notably as part of the widely acclaimed Colors Of Life poetry festival, one of the most popular poetic fixtures in Bahrain's cultural calendar.
 A number of his poems have also been published collections of literature centered around Bahrain entitled More of My Beautiful Bahrain and Poetic Bahrain.
 Sameer has contributed to LONELY and BETRAYAL.